sccn/sccn.github.io/tutorials/10_Group_analysis/working_with_study_designs.md

 ![](/assets/images/studydesign10.png)

 The conditions are assigned different colors, but the ERPs are identical in both conditions.
+This illustrates that the two designs are equivalent.

 Two-way STUDY design
 --------------------------

 Each letter is preceded by other letters.
 Thus, when each letter is presented, there is a memory load from 0 (no other letter to remember yet) to 7.
 For memory load 7, there is no condition memorize (the load for the memorize letters goes from 0 to 6, which correspond to the number of letters already memorized).
-Note that the number of letters for condition 6 is low (a total of 31 for the *ignore* condition), which is why we only select memory load from 0 to 5 below.
+Note that the number of letters for condition 6 is low (a total of 31 for the *ignore* condition), which is why we will only select memory load from 0 to 5 below.

 Again select
 the second *STUDY* menu item <span style="color: brown">Study → Select/Edit study design(s)</span>.
 Create a third design called *2-way design, letter type x load*.